wawandco/milo/README.md

 - [REVIEW] tags-check: Allowing specify rules for any tag and validate that
 - [REVIEW] space-tab-mixed-disabled: Do not mix tabs and spaces for indentation.
 - [REVIEW] spec-char-escape: Special characters must be escaped.
+- [REVIEW] href-abs-or-rel: An href attribute must be either absolute or relative.

 ## Copyright